 The International Organization for Standardization defines a classification as an ‘exhaustive set of mutually exclusive categories to aggregate data at a pre-prescribed level of specialization for a specific purpose’.[6]
 It is a characteristic of statistical classifications that detailed concepts are grouped into categories to facilitate statistical study, and the coding system reflects this (often hierarchical) grouping structure.[7, 8] In this way classifications differ from terminologies, in which terms represent individual concept entities.[9]
 Uses of statistical classifications include data capture (e.g., in surveys or administrative data systems), relating pre-existing information from disparate sources, meaningful aggregation of data for analysis, and presentation of statistical information.[10]

 The Alpha 2015 version of the International Classification of Health Interventions (ICHI) contains over 5,800 intervention codes.
 ‘Health intervention’ in ICHI is defined as ‘an act performed for, with or on behalf of a person or a population whose purpose is to improve, assess or modify health, functioning or health conditions’.[4]
-Interventions are described using three axes:
+Interventions are described using three axes, each of which comprises a list of descriptive categories:

-Target — the entity on which the Action is carried out
+Target — the entity on which the Action is carried out (633 categories grouped into 114 ‘Target Groups’)

-Action — the deed done by an actor to the Target
+Action — the deed done by an actor to the Target (130 categories grouped into 4 ‘Action Types’)

-Means — the processes and methods by which the Action is carried out
+Means — the processes and methods by which the Action is carried out (59 categories grouped into 6 ‘Means Types’)

-Each intervention has a title and a unique 7-digit code denoting Target, Action and Means.
+Each intervention has a title and a unique 7-digit code denoting Target, Action and Means (Box 1).
 ICHI is neutral as to the profession of the person delivering the intervention, and why and where the intervention is delivered.
-The classification is divided into three broad sections, based on Target: Interventions on body systems and functions, Interventions on activity and participation domains, and Interventions to improve the environment and health-related behaviour.
+The classification is divided into three broad sections, based on Target: Interventions on body systems and functions (4,423 codes), Interventions on activities and participation domains (848 codes), and Interventions to improve the environment and health-related behaviour (598 codes).
 The tri-axial structure of the classification provides flexibility for aggregating and analyzing data.
 As a Reference Classification within the WHO Family of International Classifications, ICHI must be capable of meeting the needs of different and varied users, and must provide a stable basis for the compilation of internationally consistent data to enable comparison within and between different countries and health care settings, and over time.[11]